soniajoseph/soniajoseph/_posts/19-07-12-collabrepresentationclassification.md

 ## Let's talk about faces...

 Collaborative representation-based classification is a neat way to implement ordinary least squares regression (which has continuous output) in order to classify new data points discretely.
-I am writing about this algorithm because it is elegant, but undertaught.
+I am writing about this algorithm because it is elegant, but undertaught.[^5]

 We'll use the YALE face database, consisting of 15 subjects in 11 slightly different poses, for a total of 165 64x64 pixel images, which I downloaded [here](http://www.cad.zju.edu.cn/home/dengcai/Data/FaceData.html) [^1][^2][^3][^4].
 <figure class="half">